 Something to ask your wedding photographer.

-After your wedding, you will be dying to see some of your images and look forward to viewing the entire set to relive your day.
+After your wedding, you will be eager to see your wedding memory photographs and look forward to viewing the entire set to relive your day.
 But how long will it take to get them after your wedding has happened?
 This is something you must talk to your wedding photographer about, as every photographer is slightly different.
 The average wait is 3-12 weeks.
 Yes!
 Quite a difference in time!
-This is because every wedding photographer is at a different stage in their business and in their life.
+This is because every wedding photographer is at a different stage in their business, life, and seasonal business.

 Look at your wedding contract closely that you’ve signed or will be signing with your photographer.
 It should say somewhere in there the approximate wait time for the return on your images.
 If it does not, definitely talk one on one with your photographer about this.
 They will give you the honest answer.

-I tell my clients to expect their images returned within twelve weeks.
-I am a part-time wedding photographer, full-time Deli opener at the local health food store Naked Naturals in Qualicum Beach, and have a pretty severe camping addiction.
-With this beautiful balance of passions, I am a completely energized and enthused to deliver your photographs to you as soon as possible.
+Since going full-time photographer in July 2021, I am happy to be delivering my photos faster than ever!
+I deliver sneak peek images within 7 days to the client, and the full gallery anywhere from 3-6 weeks, depending on how many hours of coverage they booked.
 By clearly talking about this with my clients, they understand and have a realistic time-frame of when to expect their photographs returned to them.
+It is written in my contract as well.
 If your photographer is not clear with you on this, you will be waiting and wondering when your images will be back to you.
 It’s not something you want to be up at night thinking about and being unable to answer your friends and family when they ask about your photos.

 Looking for more sneak peaks?
 Wedding photographers often can’t help but want to share the beautiful moments they capture on their social media as they edit them.
-It’s an instinctive urge we have, and I can guarantee you will find some on your photographers Instagram and Facebook business page.
-So make sure to follow them, and better yet, if you become friends with your photographer they can tag you which will notify you instantly.
+It’s an instinctive urge we have, and I can guarantee you will find additional sneak peeks on your photographers Instagram and Facebook business page.
+So, make sure to follow them, and better yet, if you become friends with your photographer they can tag you which will notify you instantly.
 If you are having an Instagram hashtag for your wedding, let your photographer know and they will include that in their keywording.

 I hope you found this helpful and will talk to your wedding photographer about expected delivery time of your photographs!